MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 **On each front-end machine:**

-1. Install the trusted, signed HTTPS "API certificate" with a private key in the certificate store on the front-end machine.
+1. Install the trusted, signed ** API HTTPS certificate** with a private key in the certificate store on the front-end machine.
    > Make sure the name of the certificate matches the domain name of the front-end URL.
    >
    > Also, take note of the `Subject` name of the certificate as you'll need this info later.